Whistleblower Protection Act Overview | Mann & Elias

 Who is Covered by the Whistleblowers Protection Act?

 However, not all government employees are covered by the WPA.
-For instance, members of the military, federal contractors, and employees of the U.S postal service are not covered by the Act.
+For instance, members of the military, federal contractors, and employees of the U.S postal service don’t get covered by the Act.
 Additionally, those who work for intelligence services like the NSA and CIA cannot bring their knowledge of misconduct to the OSC for further investigation.
 This is especially true where the information in question relates to confidential matters such as national defense.

-What Type Conduct May Be Reported?
+What Type of Conduct May Be Reported?

-The WPA provides that employees can bring information about any of the following actions to the OSC;
+The WPA provides that employees can bring information about any of the following actions to the OSC:

 • Violations of laws, rules, and regulations